A True Ghost Story

 I was still awake when the clock chimed twelve, then one, then two, then...
 What happened next I will never forget as long as I live.
 The clock struck once, twice and then something climbed onto the bed and sat on my chest.
 I froze.
 My eyes were closed.
 I kept them closed.
 I was petrified.
 I did want to see.
 Then IT spoke.
 It was in a little girls voice and it said "I'm having a nightmare."
 It may have been having a nightmare but I wasn't.
 I was wide awake.
 I was too frightened to open my eyes but I extended one arm upwards.
 My fingers ran through long hair.
 I pulled my hand back quickly.
 It just sat there.
 I would not, perhaps could not open my eyes.
 I did not want to see whatever it was.
 I waited listening to my breathing.
 Could I hear it breathing?
 Perhaps.
 I waited.
 It waited.
 It seemed like hours.
 Then, as suddenly as it had climbed onto me it climbed off again.
 I heard a single chime from the grandfather clock.
 What?
 I puzzled.
 What had happened.
 Was it still standing by the bed watching me?
 I lay, eyes still closed, listening hard.
 Then the grandfather clock struck one, two, three, four.
 Four!
 Four?
 I quickly worked it out.
 Whatever had sat on my chest for what seemed like hours had been there for only a second.
 It was an hour since it had climbed off me.
 I slowly stretched out my right arm to the light at the side of my bed and switched it on.
 Equally slowly I opened my eyes.
 Nothing!
 Nothing except the quilt was no longer covering me (I had not felt that move), no...
 Now it was in the corner of the room next to the chest of drawers that blocked the second door.
 The weirdest thing of all was that there was now a long blonde hair entwined in the fingers of my left hand.
 That shocked me and I shook it out.
 At this point I felt an unnatural state of complete relaxation and fell asleep straight away waking only when my alarm went off at seven.

 I remembered everything when I woke.
 I knew I hadn't dreamt it.
-My mind started to try and make some logical sense of what had happened.
+My mind started to try to make some logical sense of what had happened.
 Because I couldn't make sense the whole 'it was only a dream' kept coming back into my head.
 It was almost as if it was trying to force the reality out.

 When I went downstairs for breakfast my hosts enquired "Did you have a good night?" all I could say was "Yes, thank you."
 Why?
 Why didn't I say I have just had one of the most disturbing experiences of my life?
 I couldn't.
 What would they think of me.